NatNgs/Nlaylist/README.md

 Display videos in a chain, asking everytime witch one of the last 2 was preferred, and make a ranking with given inputs.

+## Features

+### Save & Load to file

+TODO: describe this part

+### ELO scoring

+TODO: describe this part

+### Weighted random next video selection

+TODO: describe this part

+### Autoskip unplayable videos

+TODO: describe this part

+### Merge & Delete

+TODO: describe this part

+### Keep track of played history

+Everytime a video is played, is added back to an 'history' stack.

+First half of history stack will not be picked when switching to next video, to prevent repeat the same videos over and over.

+Also, selection will give more chance to the last video of the history to be picked (weight + 1)

+Save file is ordered by the last time a video was played, so that next time file is loaded, history can be recovered

+Note: No date are stored, only the order of video played

 ## TODO list

+### Tab icon & title

+- Use proper HTML meta data
+- add link to https://NatNgs.github.io menu
+- improve CSS (that gray is aweful, and not even talking about the ranking list)

 ### Combo mode
 When multiple votes on the same side, infer the vote between current right video, and previous left videos